cloudprismedu/course-details/02-Azure-Solutions-Architect-Expert.md

 ![azure-solutions-architect](Images/azure-solutions-architect.png)

-**Microsoft Azure Solutions Architect Expert** training course from CloudPrism Technologies, one of the top-nutch Cloud and DevOps organization in Hyderabad, INDIA help you acquire complete knowledge and skills on AWS Cloud with real-world projects and case studies.
-Our **Microsoft Azure Solutions Architect Expert** course enables essential concepts, including Compute, Storage, Networking and Security, Advanced Architecting, Cloud Practitioning and System Operations.
+**Azure Solutions Architect** training course from CloudPrism Technologies, one of the top-nutch Cloud Training program offering by CloudPrism Technologies.
+The **Azure Solutions Architect** training, will  help you acquire complete knowledge and skills on Microsoft Azure Cloud with real-world projects and case studies.
+Our **Azure Solutions Architect** course enables essential concepts, including Compute, Storage, Networking and Security, Advanced Architecting, Cloud Practitioning and System Operations.

-After completing the **Microsoft Azure Solutions Architect Expert** training from CloudPrism Technologies, every aspirant acquires a dream job in IT as a Cloud Solutions engineer.
-The trainers of CloudPrism Technologies help, aspirants to understand the Microsoft Azure Cloud Concepts in an easy way and crack different job opportunities in the cloud computing world.
+After completing the **Azure Solutions Architect** training from CloudPrism Technologies, every aspirant acquires a dream job in IT as a Cloud Solutions engineer.
+The trainers of CloudPrism Technologies help, aspirants to understand the Microsoft Azure Services Concepts in an easy way and crack different job opportunities in the cloud computing world.

-Our **Microsoft Azure Solutions Architect Expert** Course cirrculam includes every advanced and industry trend Azure Concepts.
-Therefore, aspirants learn the best practices, upcoming trends, and core concepts in the Azure architecture and easily crack any interviews.
+Our **Azure Solutions Architect** Course cirrculam includes every advanced and industry trend AWS Concepts.
+Therefore, aspirants learn the best practices, upcoming trends, and core concepts in the AWS architecture and easily crack any interviews.

 ## **Key Highlights of Course:**